Dr. Jane Ellen McAllister Symposium to be held at Hinds CC Vicksburg Campus Oct. 24-25

 • Vicksburg Living: Sent on 15th of each month

-The Symposium is funded by the Mississippi Humanities Council.
-We also acknowledge our partners Dr. Robert Luckett, Director of the Margaret Walker Center at Jackson State University, Mr. Michael Morris, Director of Two Mississippi Museums, and the Hinds Community College, Vicksburg Campus.
+The symposium is funded by the Mississippi Humanities Council, in partnership with Dr. Robert Luckett, Director of the Margaret Walker Center at Jackson State University; Mr. Michael Morris, director of Two Mississippi Museums; and the Hinds Community College, Vicksburg Campus.